 Live theatre has a unique power to present an issue so that it resonates in a way no classroom setting or textbook can duplicate.
 Theatre can bring history to life, shed new light on complex issues and educate without preaching.
 Far beyond being a tool for just Language Arts and Drama teachers, theatre can help teachers in Science, History, Social Studies, Psychology and Canadian Studies add new dimensions to their curriculum.

-Prairie Theatre Exchange is proud of our twenty-plus years of presenting interesting and topical adult plays to Manitoba's high school students.
+Prairie Theatre Exchange is proud of our forty-plus years of presenting interesting and topical adult plays to Manitoba's high school students.
 In our intimate little theatre, our young audiences experience stories that have an impact and which extend the classroom curriculum into new and exciting realms.

 Some of the benefits of including the PTE Season in your curriculum this year:

 - Post-performance discussions with the company for every show